Morning, Wednesday, 29th January 2020

 THIS EVENT IS CPD CERTIFIED

-This seminar will consider challenges and opportunities around improving mental health and wellbeing in Wales.
+This conference will consider challenges and opportunities around improving mental health and wellbeing provision in Wales.

 We expect discussion to focus on issues emerging from recent consultations that policy makers have held with stakeholders, including: